abstractmachine/interaction-design-tools/README.md

 Make sure you create an account in order to save your work and access your previous sketches.

 If you are already experienced in creating web pages, you can download the latest "complete library" version of P5 to your computer.
 This will also allow you to creatively code offline.
-In this way, you would code your P5 sketches using VS Code (cf. above):
+In this approach, you would code your P5 sketches using VS Code (cf. above):

 <https://p5js.org/download/>